-A good method is to use three weights with a ratio of about 1:2:4 and with a sum that represents a substantial percentage of the scale’s capacity.
+A good method is to use three weights with a ratio of about 1:2:4.
+Also use a sum that represents a substantial percentage of the scale’s capacity.
 Start off by zeroing the equipment as in the process mentioned above.
 Then begin measuring weights to see whether they produce the same results consistently, as this will test for precision.

-To test accuracy, weigh the calibrated weights in different combinations to see if the results represent the correct sums of the weighed objects.
+To test accuracy, weigh the calibrated weights in different combinations.
+Then see if the results represent the correct sums of the weighted objects.
 These procedures measure the linearity of the scales.
 A taring test determines whether the linearity tests continue to produce the same results when the scale resets to zero or to a non-zero calibration.

 Manufacturers provide temperature ranges for their equipment along with calibration certification in some cases.
 Note that calibration certification not might be valid if the equipment comes from a distant location.
 For devices that require high accuracy, even differences in geomagnetism and barometric pressure can result in measurement differences when compared to the equipment calibration location.

-The frequency of calibration will depend on how important accuracy is to the operation and on the conditions that might cause the equipment to lose accuracy.
-Some organizations may recalibrate weighing systems on a monthly basis while others conduct testing at the start of each shift or even before each use of the equipment.
+The frequency of calibration will depend on how important accuracy is to the operation.
+Another important factor is the conditions that might cause the equipment to lose accuracy.
+Some organizations may recalibrate weighing systems on a monthly basis.
+Others conduct testing at the start of each shift or even before each use of the equipment.